-- The raw score, ranging from 1 (strongly disagree) to 5 (strongly agree) is converted to - An adjusted score (including reversal of negative statements), ranging from 0 (poor rating) to 4 (best rating) this is the score provided below and which informed Table 4, - Which is summed and multiplied by 2.5 to achieve a standard score, ranging from 0 (poor usability) to 100 (excellent usability) this score is provided in Section 3.2.3.
+- The raw score, ranging from 1 (strongly disagree) to 5 (strongly agree) is converted to - An adjusted score (including reversal of negative statements), ranging from 0 (poor rating) to 4 (best rating) - this is the score provided below and which informed Error!
+Reference source not found., - Which is summed and multiplied by 2.5 to achieve a standard score, ranging from 0 (poor usability) to 100 (excellent usability) this score is provided in Section 3.2.3.